AltCampus/css-in-detail/README.md

   }
 ```

 We have seen all the ways to apply the value of the color.
 The most widely and accepted value is the hexadecimal and RGB values.
 It gives us a wide range of option and supported by almost every browser.
-The HSL values also give a wide range but as it is the newest color so it is not widely used and accepted by every browser.
+The HSL values also give a wide range but as it is the newest way of defining color in CSS so it is not widely used and accepted by every browser.

 ## 8. Lengths

 Now its time to discuss the what are the ways to define length values in CSS.
-We have been `pixel(px)` values, is one of the ways to define length.
-But as color similarly there are also other ways to define the length values.
+We have seen `pixel(px)` values, is one of the ways to define length.
+But there are other ways also to define the length values.

 The length values are categorized into two categories.
 One is Absolute length and another is Relative length.

 ### Absolute Lengths

 One of the simplest length values used in CSS is the Absolute length.
 Few absolute lengths are pixel, centimeters, inches, etc. The absolute lengths are always fixed.
 Whatever the value is defined, it will always remain fixed, unlike relative lengths.
 It won't respond as the size of the screen increases or decreases.

 One of the most common and widely used absolute lengths is pixel(px).

 ```